LaMitaOne/SkiaAliveProgress/README.md

    STATUS:

- - atm circle works fine, and progress or loading, set colors, nr of snakes...
+ - atm circle works fine, and progress or loading, fadein and out...

 zipped Sample exe and project included, enjoy :D